Blue Tang

 Coral reefs across the Indo-Pacific, from East Africa to Japan and the Great Barrier Reef.

-Appearance and defense
+Appearance and colour

 Diet and feeding